 Retirement should be an easy, relaxed time.
 It can be, but only if you have financial stability.
+While considering these options, it’s also beneficial to understand how pensions work globally; for instance, you can calculate your Icelandic retirement pension fund to see how retirement savings differ in other countries.
 If you are currently struggling to be financially stable, a reverse mortgage can help.
 It does not add the same monthly bill as a regular mortgage.
 In fact, when examining your Reverse Mortgage Line of Credit, one of the biggest pros is total freedom to spend funds with no stress.
 You can use them to pay medical bills or any other retirement expenses you want.
 Home ownership retention is also a major pro.
 You do not have to worry about possible eviction in the same way as if you missed a standard loan payment.
 That is because reverse mortgage repayment is not strictly scheduled.

 2. Find a Part-Time Job

 Even if you don’t want to return to a full-time career, you may be able to find a part-time job that meets your monthly financial needs.
 Depending on your training and work history, you may consider using your career experience to work as an independent contractor or consultant.
 There are many other part-time job options, such as becoming a tutor, transcriptionist, or dog walker.
 If you enjoy driving, you may want to consider working for a ride-sharing or food-delivery service.